camunda/camunda-bpm-assert/README.md

 <dependency>
     <groupId>org.camunda.bpm.assert</groupId>
     <artifactId>camunda-bpm-assert</artifactId>
-    <version>3.0.0</version>
+    <version>5.0.0</version>
     <scope>test</scope>
 </dependency>
 ```

-Additionally, Joel Costigliola's [AssertJ](http://joel-costigliola.github.io/assertj/) needs to be provided as a dependency with a version that is compatible with the one documented in the [compatibility matrix](https://docs.camunda.org/manual/develop/user-guide/testing/#assertions-version-compatibility).
+Additionally, Joel Costigliola's [AssertJ](https://assertj.github.io/doc/) needs to be provided as a dependency with a version that is compatible with the one documented in the [compatibility matrix](https://docs.camunda.org/manual/latest/user-guide/testing/#assertions-version-compatibility).

 Please note that if you use [Spring Boot](https://spring.io/projects/spring-boot) or the [Camunda Spring Boot Starter](https://docs.camunda.org/manual/latest/user-guide/spring-boot-integration/) in your project, AssertJ is already included in your project's setup.
-Please choose a compatible Camunda BPM Assert artifact in this case as explained in the [documentation](https://docs.camunda.org/manual/develop/user-guide/testing#camunda-assertions).

 **2.** Add a **static import** to your test class